These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Connecticut’s “Stay safe, stay at home” policy went effect March 23 at 8 p.m.

-Under Gov. Ned Lamont’s executive order, all nonessential businesses and not-for-profit entities were told to close.
+Under Gov. Ned Lamont’s executive order, all nonessential businesses and nonprofit entities were told to close.

 The order excludes any essential business or entity providing essential services such as health care, food service, law enforcement and similar critical services, according to a news release.

-Nonessential public gatherings of any size should be canceled and if residents must leave their home, the governor is advising they not travel in groups and keep at least 6 feet away from each other when possible.
+Nonessential public gatherings of any size should be canceled, and if residents must leave their home, they should not travel in groups and should keep at least 6 feet away from each other when possible, the governor advised.

 Delaware

-Gov. John Carney issued a statewide stay-at-home order that went into effect March 24 and will remain in effect until May 15 or until the “public health threat is eliminated.”
+Gov. John Carney issued a statewide stay-at-home order that went into effect March 24 and will remain until May 15 or until the “public health threat is eliminated.”

 The order advises residents to stay at home whenever possible and close all nonessential businesses, according to a news release.